sytone/obsidian-queryallthethings/docs/contributing/documentation.md

 To run the pre-processor for documentation execute `pnpm run build:docs` and it will pull out the snippets and replace them in the docs files.

+You can open these documents in Obsidian, use the following command to also setup the build to automatically build and publish the changes you make to the plugin `$env:OBSIDIAN_TEST_VAULT = Resolve-Path "./docs"; pnpm run build:dev`.
+Please take into account some of the documents are automatically generated.

 ## Site Structure

 ```text